DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 04/26/2013 1233 EDT (GMT-0400)
+JAG 05/12/2013 1514 EDT (GMT-0400)

-####Do NOT use these files to make a new PCB, The Jaguar A3 design on the master branch has been improved upon.
-I am in the process of making corrections to the layout of the PCB in the dev branch.
+####Do NOT use these files to make a new PCB, The Jaguar revision A3 design on the master branch has been improved upon.
+I am in the process of making corrections to the layout of the PCB in the "dev" branch.
+The version 0.4-alpha board that has been tagged in the "dev" branch has successfully run my 1996 Chevrolet S10 2.2L truck.
+I did find an error with the pads and routing on the AAP and MAP sensors on the 0.4-alpha boards, the boards tagged as 0.5-alpha in the "dev" branch have this pad/routing error corrected.
+I am actively working on the 0.6-alpha design now with additional changes that the testers of the 0.4-alpha boards and I have noted while building and testing this series of boards.

 ### Introduction